tthmok/599.90/index.md

   * AR Fundamentals
 * Thursday Discussion
   * UX of Augmented Reality
-* Lab: Intro to Vuforia AR
+* Lab: Intro to Vuforia AR and Assignment 1

 ***Week of January 27***